vygr/ChrysaLisp/docs/VP_ASSIGNMENT.md

 * 0 release, strip all error checking
 * 1 normal, with error checking
-* 2 profiling, with error checking and object stats
-* 3 guarded, with error checking, object stats and guard pages
+* 2 guarded, with error checking, object stats and guard pages

 The `(errorcases)`, `(errorif)` and `(errorifnot)` macros alow you to conditionally include source code if the `*debug_mode*` is greater than 0.